aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-documents/split-pdf/_index.md

 ## Split PDF into two files using Node.js

-In case you want to split two PDFs into one, you can use [AsposePdfSplit2Files](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfsplit2files/) function.
+In case you want to split a single PDF into parts, you can use [AsposePdfSplit2Files](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfsplit2files/) function.
 Please check the following code snippet in order to split two PDFs in Node.js environment.

 **CommonJS:**